 - be responsible for paying the child care fees

-- ensure your child meets immunisation requirements or has an exemption
+- to ensure your child meets immunisation requirements or has an exemption

 - meet Australian Residency requirements

-The amount of Child Care Subsidy you and your family can receive depends on your individual circumstances.
-All of the following are considered by Centrelink in determining the amount of Child Care Subsidy your family may receive:
+The amount of CCS, you and your family, can receive depends on your circumstances.
+All of the following are considered by Centrelink in determining the amount of CCS your family may receive:

 1. Your Family Income

-Your Child Care subsidy percentage will be dependent upon the amount of your Family Income.
+Your CCS percentage will be dependent upon amount of your Family Income.

 Your Family Income will also impact the total amount of child care subsidy that you will receive.

-If your Family Income is $186,958 or less you will not have annual cap on your subsidy.
+If your Family Income is $188,163 or less, you won’t have an annual cap on your subsidy.

-if your Family Income is between $186,958 and $351,248 the amount of the child care subsidy will be capped up to an amount of $10,190 per child each financial year.
+However, if your Family Income is between $188,163 and $352,453 the amount of the child care subsidy will be capped up to an amount of $10,373 per child each financial year.

 2. Your Family Level of Activity